 Your surgeon will gently create a small opening on the surface of your eye to get access to your natural lens.

 The contents of the natural lens bag are carefully removed before the premium synthetic lens is put in place.

 Your surgeon will apply eye drops and instructions on how to use them.
 They will cover your eye with a bandage, which will keep it clean and protected to help with the healing process.

 After surgery you will experience a slight sensation in your eyes, which is perfectly normal.
 Be careful not to rub your eyes.
 Your surgeon will prescribe the right medication to help you manage this.

 Make sure you arrange transportation home in advance of your surgery, as you won't be able to drive after your procedure has been completed.
 You should go home to rest after treatment, returning for your second cataract surgery if required.

 During the first 12 months following your surgery, you will attend routine follow up appointments as directed by your optometrist and surgeon.
 We recommend that you attend annual or bi-annual eye examinations to make sure your eyes remain in perfect health.

-Visit our FAQs area for answers to all your questions on cataract surgery.Visit FAQs Area
+Visit our FAQs area for answers to all your questions on lens surgery.Visit FAQs Area